ArticOff/PotatoLang/README.md

 My programming language

-### It's just for fun, I don't intend to continue making it a real language.
+### It's just for fun, I don't intend to continue making it a real language

 ## Quick Examples